 All assessable dividends received that are denominated in a foreign currency must be translated into Australian dollars before being included on your Australian tax return.

-For more information on the exchange rates that should be used in translating foreign currency amounts, see the fact sheet Forex: the general translation rule, available on our website.
+For more information on the exchange rates that should be used in translating foreign currency amounts, see the fact sheet Foreign exchange (forex): the general translation rule and Foreign exchange (forex): general information on average rates available on our website.